-Indiana schools that receive federal funding are required by federal law to address discrimination on a number of different personal characteristics.
+Indiana schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.

 Do Indiana anti-bullying laws and regulations encourage or require districts to implement bullying prevention programs or strategies?

-Indiana public schools must provide age appropriate, research based instruction focusing on bullying prevention for all students in grades 1 through 12.
+Yes.
+Indiana public schools must provide age appropriate, research-based instruction focusing on bullying prevention for all students in grades 1 through 12.